jamesmontemagno/ConnectivityPlugin/nuget/readme.txt

 **IMPORTANT**
 Android:
-The following persmissions are automatically added for you:
+The following permissions are automatically added for you:
 ACCESS_NETWORK_STATE & ACCESS_WIFI_STATE

 iOS: